diescalo/xbee-micropython-test/samples/cellular/connection_status/README.md

 ---

 The example is already configured, so all you need to do is to compile and launch the application.
-To test the functionality, follow these steps:

-1. Press the button corresponding to the digital input line.
-By default the button configured corresponds to **SW2** in XBIB-U-DEV carrier boards and **Comm DIO0** in XBIB-C carrier boards.
-2. Verify the value displayed in the XBee REPL console changes from 1 to 0 when the button is pressed:

-       - Digital input value: 1
-       - Digital input value: 1
-       - Digital input value: 0
-       - Digital input value: 1
+Once it is running, restart your module.
+The application will be executed again and it will display all the AI changes taking place until the module registers again to the cellular network:

+    - AI Changed!
+       * New AI: 0xFF (MODEM_INITIALIZING)
+    - AI Changed!
+       * New AI: 0x22 (REGISTERING_TO_NETWORK)
+    - AI Changed!
+       * New AI: 0xFF (MODEM_INITIALIZING)
+    - AI Changed!
+       * New AI: 0x22 (REGISTERING_TO_NETWORK)
+    - AI Changed!
+       * New AI: 0x23 (CONNECTING_TO_INTERNET)
+    - AI Changed!
+       * New AI: 0x00 (CONNECTED)

 Supported platforms
 -------------------

-* Digi XBee3 Zigbee 3 - minimum firmware version: 1006
-* Digi XBee3 802.15.4 - minimum firmware version: 2003
-* Digi XBee3 DigiMesh 2.4 - minimum firmware version: 3002
 * Digi XBee3 Cellular LTE-M/NB-IoT - minimum firmware version: 11410
 * Digi XBee3 Cellular LTE CAT 1 - minimum firmware version: 31010